Astro Bot PS5 review: One of the best games Sony has ever made

 Astro Bot is technically the fifth entry in the Astro universe, though it’s the series’ first fully fledged — and fully priced — installment.
 It follows The Playroom (a 2013 mini-game collection for PS4), The Playroom VR (a 2016 PlayStation VR jam), Astro Bot Rescue Mission (a 2018 PS VR platformer starring just the bots), and Astro’s Playroom (a 2020 DualSense demo that’s pre-loaded on every PS5).
 Astro Bot takes ideas from these earlier titles and compiles them into a focused 3D platformer with dozens of main worlds, a bevy of additional unlockable planets and a wide range of satisfying mechanics.
 On top of this, the robot protagonists are super cute in every situation.
 The fact that some of the characters and settings in Astro Bot are recognizable from popular video games only makes the whole thing sweeter.

 Players are on a mission to rescue all 300 of their robot friends after an alien intercepted their spaceship, a super-charged PS5, and scattered the crew across six dangerous galaxies.
-Perched atop a lone DualSense, Astro scours 50 total planets and collects other bots by punching them — you know, in a friendly way — and then storing them inside the touchpad of the on-screen controller before dumping everyone on a secure world.
+Perched atop a lone DualSense, Astro scours 50 total planets and collects other bots by punching or kicking them — you know, in a friendly way — and then storing them inside the touchpad of the on-screen controller before dumping everyone on a secure world.
 At the same time, Astro is searching for the missing parts of the PS5 spaceship, which are being guarded by bosses in each galaxy.

 The hub world, where the ship and rescued bots live, has customization portals for the DualSense and Astro, a gatcha machine with items that bring your bots to life, and a safari zone where you can take pictures with animals you find.
 There are also small regions to fix up with extra puzzles for Astro and his friends.
 Outside of the hub planet, the game’s baseline loop involves collecting coins, puzzle pieces and bots by completing platforming challenges and surviving Koopa-like enemies, but new dangers and even-trickier environments appear at every turn.